MaximoDouglas/pulmonary-nodule-classification/docs/README.md

 5. Create a classifier (CNN) using the images as inputs;
 6. Create a classifier that uses the Features and Pixels as Input on a dense archtecture;
 7. Create a CNN archtecture wich receives the images as input and injects the Features after the flatten layer.

-Obs.: The steps 1 and 2 will be executed in parallel.